UnknownLang-Crew/UnknownLang/spec.md

 Language Specification

-_Easy to learn.
-Powerful when needed._
+_Cool Lang Maype_

 Inspired by **C# • Rust • Swift • Python • GDScript • Lua**

 # **1\.
 Philosophy**

-Nova is a statically typed, compiled language designed to be easy to learn and powerful when needed.
+UnknownLang is a statically typed, compiled language designed to be easy to learn and powerful when needed.

 ### **Core principles**